hubmapconsortium/spatial-api/README.md

 aa0b6676c615   spatial-api_spatial_db    "docker-entrypoint.s…"   28 seconds ago   Up 28 seconds    0.0.0.0:5432->5432/tcp, :::5432->5432/tcp    spatial_db
 ````

-Load data into the database.
+The following script will allow you to load data into the database.
 This will actually run several scripts.
 ````bash
 $ ./scripts/create_dev_db.sh
 ````

-This presupposes that you have processed the json file on the PSC.
+Before running the above script you will need to have processed the `data.json` file at the PSC.

-This will build the `data.json` file, copy it to the PSC along with an
+The following will allow you to build the `data.json` file, copy it to the PSC along with an
 environment that is used to process the PSC files mentioned in the `data.json`.
 ````bash
 $ (cd server; export PYTHONPATH=.; python3 ./spatialapi/manager/tissue_sample_cell_type_manager.py -b BEARER_TOKEN -C $CONFIG)
 ````

 Next you need to connect to the PSC host and process the `data.json` file.
-This build step will create a `data_out.json` file that will be
+These steps will create a `data_out.json` file that will be used in the `create_dev_db.sh` file above.
-coppied over when the `tissue_sample_cell_type_manager.py` script
-is called with `-p` above in the `create_dev_db.sh` script.
 ````bash
 $ ssh kollar@hive.psc.edu
 $ ssh kollar@hivevm191.psc.edu